Effective as of April 29, 2022

 - Device Information.
 We may collect information about your device and internet connection, including the device’s unique device identifier, IP address, operating system, browser type, and network information.

+We may also work with third parties that collect data about your use of the Website and other sites or apps over time for non-advertising purposes.
 The technologies we use for automatic information collection on our Website may include:

 - Flash Cookies.
 Certain features of the Website may use local stored objects (or Flash cookies) to collect and store information about your preferences and navigation to, from, and on the Website.
-Flash cookies are not managed by the same browser settings as are used for browser cookies.

 The Website usage information and information we collect automatically helps us to improve the Website and to deliver a better and more personalized experience by enabling us to: